Pale Waves recently performed in the Voodoo Room at House of Blues San Diego.

-And photog Mallory Turner was there to shoot the show and capture some portraits.
+And photog Cade Werner was there to capture some portraits and shoot the show.

 Molly Marlette is a former “show-biz kid” who is now a vibrant popster with a captivating new single: “Do Me A Favor.”
 Photog Anna Maria Lopez recently hung out with her to ask some questions and shoot some fun pics.

 You’ve lived in Hollywood your whole life.
 How has the neighborhood changed over the years?

 “I have a somewhat delusional view of Los Angeles so it’s hard for me to say.
 I pretend the sign on the hill still says ‘Hollywoodland.’
 It’s like, to me L.A. is still the place where people go to dream.
 You know?
 Where stars are born.
 I’ll walk past the Chase Bank parking lot across from Chateau Marmont and picture the old Garden of Allah Hotel that used to be there with Charlie Chaplin and William Faulkner hanging out.”

 You’ve been a trained tap dancer since childhood.
 Do you ever incorporate this into your live shows?

 “I have actually!
 We put a mic in a box that I stood on and I looped some things.
 I also did for the intro of ‘Cause for Concern’ on my last album.”